 Make sure you get up to move around as much as possible throughout the day.
 This is good for keeping your mind alert and a gentle outdoor exercise such as a short walk during your break time is proven to have a positive impact on mental health.

 Try to slowly cut down on sugar and carbs and swap caffeinated drinks for herbal teas or water.
-This should keep energy levels steady throughout the day rather than providing an artificial peak caused by sugar or caffeine which will result in an energy crash later in the day which is hard to recover from.
+This helps to keep energy levels steady throughout the day rather than providing an artificial peak caused by sugar or caffeine which results in an energy crash later in the day.

 Make sure your work space is set up ergonomically.
 A good ergonomic chair and setting your monitor screen to the correct height, as well as the addition of a footrest are all great ways to keep your body free from aches, pains and strains.
-An ergonomically correct posture will also keep oxygen flow and circulation working correctly to help you to stay more alert and focused.
-Freedom from aches and pains means you will feel less tired and will help to fight off any added stress that the pain causes.
+An ergonomically correct posture will also keep oxygen flow and circulation at an optimum to help you to stay more alert and focused.
+Freedom from aches and pains helps you to feel less tired and aids in keeping added stress from pain at bay.

 Consider taking a long weekend if you have enough holiday time to use.
 Regular, shorter breaks can often be better than one extended summer holiday.
 Try to use this time to relax and unwind as much as possible and make sure that you do not spend the time checking up on work.

 Finally, if you feel able to, talk to your manager or employer about how your fatigue is affecting you both personally and professionally.
-You may, for example, be able to reach a flexible working agreement to allow you some extra time to rest, or even just ask for the opportunity to start and finish earlier so that you don’t waste any more time than is necessary commuting.
+You may, for example, be able to reach a flexible working agreement to allow you some extra time to rest, or you oculd ask for the opportunity to start and finish earlier so that you don’t spend any more time than necessary commuting.